|

 work on their serve on it.

-- The players could also take a small approach
+- The players could also toss the ball in the

 and hit the jump serve